ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 ## Description

-ml5.js bodyPose is a pretrained pose estimation model that can estimate poses and track key body parts in real-time.
+ml5.js bodyPose is a pretrained full-body pose estimation model that can estimate poses and track key body parts in real-time.
 It is developed leveraging TensorFlow's [MoveNet](https://www.tensorflow.org/hub/tutorials/movenet#:~:text=MoveNet%20is%20an%20ultra%20fast,known%20as%20Lightning%20and%20Thunder) and [Blazepose](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) models.

 It offers flexibility for: